apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/index.md

 Cordova for iOS projects can be opened in Xcode.
 This can be useful if you wish to use Xcode built in debugging/profiling tools or if you are developing iOS plugins.
-Please note that when opening your project in Android studio, it is recommended that you do NOT edit your code in the IDE.
+Please note that when opening your project in Xcode, it is recommended that you do NOT edit your code in the IDE.
 This will edit the code in the ```platforms``` folder of your project (not ```www```), and changes are liable to be overwritten.
 Instead, edit the ```www``` folder and copy over your changes by running ```cordova build```.